| Water conditioning can be described as "virtually any form of

 The negative side effects can often outweigh the positive results

+achieved, from an environmental point of view.
 Physical water conditioning does not incur the negative side effects

 associated with most chemical treatments.
 The problem with